Financial Aid are monies that help students pay for college. Click on the link below for more information on the various types of financial aid:

 - Excess financial aid funds remaining after the students account had been paid, will be either by direct deposit to your bank account or by paper check.
 You may expect these funds approximately the fourth week of September for Fall semester, fourth week of February for Spring semester and first week of July for Summer semester.

 - You may receive federal student aid such as Pell Grants or Student Loans from only one college at a time.
-If you received federal student aid from any other college during the 2018-19 academic year, contact the MAC Financial Aid Office immediately.
+If you received federal student aid from any other college during the current academic year, contact the MAC Financial Aid Office immediately.
 Failure to do so may result in repayment liability on your behalf.
 Additionally, your financial aid is subject to adjustment or cancellation due to changes in regulations, expected federal or state appropriations of funds, financial situations, living arrangements and/or discovery of data or processing error.

 - Special conditions recalculation if your family’s financial circumstances change due to death, disability or long-term employment, please notify the Financial Aid Office.